-Continuing the development of students' skill with CAD software by introducing larger scale projects, this course emphasizes the professional quality and standards for drawings in the civil/construction field.
+Continuing the development of students' skill with CAD software by introducing larger scale and more integrated projects, students in this course apply the professional quality and standards for drawings in the civil/construction field.
 The necessity for document control, cross referencing of details, and compliance with formal standards and field practices is key.

 P- COMP1056 Civil Engineering Graphics